PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Def

 Syntax
-  The set of gramatical rules specifying how the text of a program must be composed.
+  The set of grammatical rules specifying how the text of a program must be composed.
 For example, specifying the form of a declaration or the form of a for-statement.

 Template
   A blueprint for generic and reusable code for functions and classes

 Templates
   A blueprint for generic and reusable code for functions and classes

+Terminator
+  `;` or {} - which close statements.

 Translation unit
   Part of a program that can be separately compiled.
 Individual source, or header, files.